Firearms Safety & Handling

 It's not good enough to make sure cast and crew are safe around firearms and replica firearms.
 They also need to KNOW they are safe.

 The Firearms Safety & Handling Actors Workshop is for actors, producers, filmmakers, crew and other industry professionals who want to learn about firearms safety, handling and authenticity on film and theatre sets.
 Participants learn how to be safer and more comfortable when handling firearms on set through demonstration, lecture, video and hands-on practice in a safe and controlled environment.

-This workshop is designed to raise awareness about firearms safety in the entertainment industry and explain basic safety rules and industry guidelines.
-Open to all industry professionals who may be dealing with firearms, it details how to keep cast and crew safe when firearms or replica firearms are being handled on set.
+Custom designed for each host group, this workshop is designed to raise awareness about firearms safety in the entertainment industry and explain basic safety rules and industry guidelines.
+Open to industry professionals who may be dealing with firearms, it details how to keep cast and crew safe when firearms or replica firearms are being handled on set.
 It will also illustrate the various ways that productions can get the look they want, safely and within budget.

 This hands-on workshop will increase confidence, show you how to be more safe on set and demonstrate how responsible handling can help add to the authenticity and professionalism of a production.

 The workshop covers:

 - Firearms terminology

 - Firearms safety procedures